 4. The internships while you’re here

 Internships are an important part of college, and often open doors for employment and graduate school admission after graduation.
-Because Carthage is located within an hour’s drive of two major cities — Milwaukee on the north, and Chicago on the south — there’s a long list of nearby companies interested in hiring.
-To name a few: Abbott Laboratories, Kraft Foods, Uline, Johnson Controls, Children’s Hospital of Wisconsin.
-Through Carthage’s Smeds Executive Internship Program, finance majors have worked at the Chicago Board of Trade; public relations majors have interned with the Milwaukee Brewers and Chicago Cubs; athletic training majors have worked for the Chicago Bears; political science majors have interned for Wisconsin and Illinois U.S. Representatives and senators.
+Because Carthage is located within an hour’s drive of two major cities — Milwaukee on the north and Chicago on the south — there’s a long list of nearby companies interested in hiring.
+To name a few: Abbott Laboratories, Kraft Foods, Uline, Johnson Controls, and Children’s Hospital of Wisconsin.
 Right here in Kenosha, you’ll find the world headquarters for Jockey International and Snap-on Incorporated, and SC Johnson is headquartered 15 minutes from campus in Racine.

 5. The job opportunities once you graduate

 All those good things we said about internships?
 The same applies to full-time employment (only now add in getting paid and receiving benefits!).
 Carthage graduates don’t have to travel far to find exciting career opportunities at top companies.
 The College offers several networking events that give students the chance to connect with Carthage alumni, develop contacts, and practice job-hunting skills.
 The newest addition to the campus is The Aspire Program, which is Carthage’s career preparation program.
 The program’s approach to career success helps students prepare for life after graduation.
 Through the program, students design a plan to help them set goals for the future.
 Students also get early access to career advisors and a wide range of experiential learning opportunities.